platformsh/template-builder/templates/drupal8/files/README.md

 </a>
 </p>

 This template builds Drupal 8 using the "Drupal Recommended" Composer project.
-It also includes configuration to use Redis for caching, although that must be enabled post-install in `.platform.app.yaml`.
+It is pre-configured to use MariaDB and Redis for caching.
+The Drupal installer will skip asking for database credentials as they are already provided.

 Drupal is a flexible and extensible PHP-based CMS framework.